Reading Studies Critically

 Apply the Checklist (20 minutes)

-Apply the nine-item checklist from this lesson to Peng et al. 2023 (the GitHub Copilot study) or to the McKinsey productivity paper.
+Apply the checklist from this lesson to [Peng2023] or [McKinsey2023].
 For each item, give a one-sentence verdict and one piece of evidence from the paper that supports your verdict.

 Funnel Plot Interpretation (15 minutes)